leonardr/botfriend/README.md

-There are a lot of features of Botfriend that I've barely touched or not mentioned at all: bots that retweet other Twitter accounts, bots that get their posts by scraping a web page for their content, scripts for showing or clearing the backlog, scripts for managing the stored state if it should get screwed up, scripts for republishing posts that weren't posted properly the first time.
+There are a lot of features of Botfriend that I've barely touched or not mentioned at all: bots that retweet other Twitter accounts, bots that get their posts by scraping a web page for their content, scripts for republishing posts that weren't posted properly the first time.

 But the features I've covered are the main ones you need to get started and to see the power of Botfriend.
 I hope you enjoy it!